-Sunday 10th December – Florence Park Community Centre, Cornwallis Road, Oxford OX4 3NH (led by Chris Cullen)
+Sunday 9th Sept – Florence Park Community Centre, Cornwallis Road, Oxford OX4 3NH

-Sunday 18th March – Florence Park Community Centre (led by Jaya Rudgard)
+Sunday 11th Nov – Florence Park Community Centre

-Please aim to arrive between 11am and 11.15am if possible.
-If you arrive before that, you may wait in the lobby or outside.
+It would be helpful if you could arrive between 11am and 11.15am.
+If you arrive before that, you can wait in the lobby or outside.